 Delivering emissions reductions at scale

 Forward-looking businesses are harnessing climate action as a driver of innovation, competitiveness, risk management and growth, while delivering the emissions reductions needed to avoid dangerous climate change.
 These emissions reduction targets are aligned with what scientists agree is necessary to keep global warming below 1.5°C.

 Creating a net-zero energy system

 The energy system powers economic growth.
-By committing to source 100% renewable power and double energy productivity, companies are helping catalyze further, faster transition to a zero-carbon energy system, whilst securing greater energy security, cost savings and growth.
+By committing to source 100% renewable power and double energy productivity, companies are helping catalyze further, faster transition to a net-zero energy system, whilst securing greater energy security, cost savings and growth.

 The transport sector currently accounts for 23% of global energy-related CO2 emissions – over half of which is from light vehicles – and is the fastest-growing contributor to climate change.
 Corporate commitment to increasing the pace of electric vehicle uptake and growing the market for the world’s most sustainable fuels are vital to reducing urban emissions.

 Cutting construction's carbon footprint